staten-island-tech/vue-reactivity-gigaquantum/README.md

 Lastly, I used Vite.js to set up my development environment for this project, and used Netlify to host it online.

-## NOTE
+## Other
-- This website was developed for desktop devices only, and may not function as intended on mobile devices.
+- NOTE: This website was developed for desktop devices only, and may not function as intended on mobile devices.
 - This website can be viewed [here](https://horizon5cars.netlify.app)